isabella232/kendo-react-animation/README.md

 ## Overview

-This repository contains the source code and documentation of the Kendo UI Animation component for React.
+This repository contains the source code and documentation of the Kendo UI Animation components for React.

-The package includes the Animation, Fade, Expand, Slide components.
+Currently, the package includes the following Animation components:
+* Fade
+* Expand
+* Slide

 For more information on forthcoming Animation package features, refer to the [Roadmap](https://github.com/telerik/kendo-react-animation/blob/master/docs/roadmap.md).

 ## Basic Usage

-The Animation components utilize the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to animate elements that appear, enter or leave.
+The Animation components utilize the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to animate elements that appear, enter, or leave.

-Here is a simple demo how to use the Fade animation:
+### Kendo UI Fade for React

+The Fade component animates newly-added children with `fade in` effect.

 ```html-preview
   <div id="app"></div>